davidsbatista/davidsbatista.net/_posts/2023-09-14-Politiquices.md

 <br>

-Table [6](#tab:results_relation){reference-type="ref" reference="tab:results_relation"} describes the results for the various classifiers.
+Table [6](#tab:results_relation) describes the results for the various classifiers.
 There are no marked differences in performance between the 3 classifiers, although the approach using DistilBERT achieved the best results.
 When analysing the results, we noticed that there are relations that are difficult to classify correctly, particularly those containing idiomatic expressions, for example:

 - *José Lello says that Nogueira Leite wants to "abifar uns tachos"*